• Skip to primary navigation

 1. Practice should be interactive.

 Of course students can do presentations that they have written out and prepared ahead of time.
 This is an important skill to have, too.
-However, to help them become effective communicators, they need to have a lot of interactive practice.
-Simple question and answer speaking prompts are a great way to get beginners speaking in an informal setting.
-Not every single activity has to be a structured, formal activity, either.
+However, to help them become effective communicators, they need to have a lot of opportunities to speak French in normal situations.

 2. It should focus on what they can do with the language.

-Far too often, we worry about students know about the language.
+Far too often, we worry about what students know about the language.
 We want them to use the correct structures, and we forget to focus on how well they are communicating.
 Yes, we want them to speak correctly, but we also want them to feel comfortable making mistakes.
-The whole point is to communicate with another person, so we shouldn’t stress so much if they mispronounce a word or don’t use a grammatical structure perfectly.

 We can correct their mistake subtly by repeating their sentence back correctly.
 For example, if a student says, “Madame, je n’ai pas un crayon,” we can ask, “Tu n’as pas de crayon ?
 Voici un crayon que tu peux emprunter.”
 They’ll hear the correct structure without feeling chastised.